saaivignesh20/tinker/README.md

 # Tinker - Smart Document Summarization

+> 🏆 Winner of 2nd Runner Up Award in Luddy Hackathon 2024

 ## Overview

 Tinker is a powerful document summarization and Q&A platform that leverages Groq's lightning-fast inference API and Google's Gemma 2 language model.
 Built during a hackathon, this tool helps you quickly extract key insights from documents and interact with their content through natural language queries.